daniel-broadhead/daily-dev/notes/Week_5_Notes.md

 - Future func can include productive vs leisure, and other similar ideas.
 Perhaps even play with my own prng.

 # To-Do
-- Get update_library working, it can't find the data_structures module.
+- Get update_library working, it can't find the data_structures module. - Check
+- Create game_select script for actually taking the attr and selecting a game